lukalafaye/LinkedinAutoApply/README.md

 1. Understanding the correct structure of each configuration file
 2. Seeing examples of valid data for each field
 3. Having a reference point while filling out your personal files
+4. Understanding the difference between the new JSON Resume format and legacy format

 #### Important Note